DCU Centre for Engaged Research Lecture Series 2022 'Co-Creation of Knowledge'

 Paul Downes is Professor of Psychology of Education, and Director of the Educational Disadvantage Centre, Institute of Education, Dublin City University, Ireland and Affiliate Professor, University of Malta, Centre for Resilience and Socio-Emotional Health.
 With over 110 peer reviewed publications in areas of education, psychology, sociology, philosophy, law, anthropology and social policy, he has given keynote lectures and invited presentations in 30 countries.
 His contribution to international policy and practice includes invitations from 16 different countries’ official ministries and over 20 official EU Commission invitations to present his research on social inclusion in education, lifelong learning, social & emotional education and wellbeing.
 He has been involved in various expert advisory roles for the European Commission, including its School Policy Working Groups and was one of three experts specifically selected in an open call across Europe under the 'Inclusion and citizenship' heading for the European Education and Training Expert Panel to support the EU’s post-2020 Strategic Cooperation Framework for Education and Training (2018).
 A Foundation P&V Brussels, Laureat Award Winner for his article on Connecting You(th): Overcoming Divisions in Society (2021), he has been a Visiting Research Fellow at the University of British Columbia, Vancouver and University of Cambridge, Lauterpacht Centre, and a member of the Irish Senate and Parliament Expert Advisory Group on early school leaving.
 His recent books with Routledge (2020) are Reconstructing agency in developmental and educational psychology: Inclusive Systems as Concentric Space and Concentric Space as a Life Principle Beyond Schopenhauer, Nietzsche and Ricoeur: Inclusion of the Other.

-Dr. Siobhán O' Reilly is lecturing the Equality, Access and Inclusion module on the BSc in Education and Training and is a postdoctoral researcher at DCU’s Anti Bullying Centre on the BeFore project Anti-Bullying Education for Sports Coaches
+Dr. Siobhán O' Reilly is lecturing the Equality, Access and Inclusion module on the BSc in Education and Training and is a senior research associate of the Educational Disadvantage Centre.

 She has over twenty-five years’ experience working at all levels of formal education and in developing and leading community-based services and organisations.
 She began her career as a post-primary school teacher and worked also as a primary and post-primary teacher in a residential health setting for children and young people with EBD diagnoses.
 She coordinated a youth Garda Diversion Programme as part of Tallaght Youth Service and worked as Education Coordinator of Ballyfermot Partnership, culminating in the establishment of an Education Task Force which prioritised local education strategic issues and apportioned the Partnership’s Education budgets accordingly.
 In 2006, as Manager of Familiscope, she worked on the development of the URBAN 2 commissioned research Psychological Support Service for Ballyfermot: Present and Future.
 Siobhán was a Board Director of Ballyfermot.
 She also worked as CEO of FamiliBase, developing a multi-disciplinary ‘one stop shop’ with the capacity to deliver both universal and targeted programmes and support to children, young people and families.